EndriwK/EndriwK/README.md

 - Hi, I’m @EndriwK
-- I’m interested in python, C, gml, maths and learning new stuff
+- I’m interested in python, JavaScript, gmk, maths and learning new stuff
-- I’m currently learning everything lol
+- I’m currently learning python, Intending to get a job with that
-- I’m not really looking to collaborate on anything
+- Desperately looking for collaborations
-- @endriw.cis on instagram, @Endriw_cis on twitter and endriw#1678 on discord
+- @endriw.cis on instagram, @Endriw_cisersa on twitter and endriw#1678 on discord

 <!---
 EndriwK/EndriwK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.